App version: 0.1.0

 RV Refinancing Interest Rates

 RV loan refinance interest rates depend on several things, including the lender you use and your creditworthiness.
 If you have great credit, you’ll likely be able to get a lower interest rate.
 If you have bad credit, your rate may be higher.
-There are RV refinance loans with rates that range from 4.49% to 9.99% for those that qualify.Check out this guide to auto loan terms explained to learn more about loan terms and interest rates for vehicles.
+There are RV refinance loans with rates as low as 6.74% for those that qualify.Check out this guide to auto loan terms explained to learn more about loan terms and interest rates for vehicles.

 RV Refinancing Credit Score